History of knitting: 1920s: Fashion

 The 1920s saw a vast increase in the popularity of knitwear in much of the western world.
 Knitwear, especially sweaters/pullovers became an essential part of the new fashions of the age for men, women and children, rather than mostly practical garments often associated with particular occupations (e.g., fishermen).
 The late teens and early 1920s saw a fashion for knitted neckties.
 Knitwear was often associated with sport and leisure.
 Garments often became associated with particular sports; for example, white sweaters/pullers, often with coloured stripes (club colours) in the collar, became common for tennis and cricket.

 Fair Isle knitting enjoyed a golden age during the 1920s, reputedly started by the Prince of Wales (future Edward VIII) wearing a Fair Isle pullover sweater to play golf.
 Both Fair Isle and Argyle styles have since been associated with the sport.

 High fashion also embraced knitwear, with Coco Chanel making prominent use of it and Vogue magazine featuring patterns.

 Before the 1920s, the majority of commercial knitting in the Western world had centred around production of underwear, socks and hosiery.
 This vastly expanded as the public taste for knitted fashion did also.
 Both hand and machine knitting were commercially active on a large scale prior to the Great Depression.

 The 1920s saw a continuation in the growth of interest in home/hobby knitting which grew during the First World War.
-Conditions of trench warfare lead to a shortage of socks in particular, and the Allied home front was encouraged to support the troops by knitting.
+Conditions of trench warfare led to a shortage of socks in particular, and the Allied home front was encouraged to support the troops by knitting.
 Home knitting grew in popularity, especially as fashion fully embraced knitwear.
 Companies started, or expanded, to meet the demands of home knitters, producing patterns, yarn, and tools.